 I want to discuss customer service.

-There are lots of courses and information available out there talking about the importance of customer service standards, key performance indicators (KPIs) in customer service delivery and world’s best practise with customer service.
+There are lots of courses and information available out there talking about the importance of customer service standards, key performance indicators (KPIs) in customer service delivery, and the world’s best practices with customer service.

-Each of these courses and theories has something positive to offer on the issue of customer service and certainly the most recent research suggest that consumers are putting customer service very high on their list of priorities when it comes to listing businesses to deal with.
+Each of these courses and theories has something positive to offer on the issue of customer service and certainly, the most recent research suggests that consumers are putting customer service very high on their list of priorities when it comes to listing businesses to deal with.

 In many ways, the great difficulty for us as business owners is to determine which of those customer service standards or which customer service ethos best matches our business.